JustinBellavance/CLSA_Nextflow_Analysis_Pipeline/README.md

 - nextflow.config -> config file used for main analysis
 - run_pipeline.sh -> bash script used to launch pipeline

+## To run pipeline, simply run this command:
+ $ nextflow run main.nf

+## Or, if you are in a slurm system (you will need to customize settings such as account)
+ $ sbatch run_pipeline.sh

 ## After pipeline is done, user has to run:
  $ pheweb process
  $ pheweb serve --open